Are you an adviser? Go to Unbiased Pro

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.

-How is the CETV used during divorce?
+What is the CETV in divorce?

 Pension pots are considered joint assets, so you need to divide them if you separate from your spouse or civil partner.

-Therefore, even if you don’t choose to transfer out of a defined benefit pension, the CETV will be used to work out how much of the pension each party is entitled to.
+So, even if you don’t choose to transfer out of a defined benefit pension, the CETV will be used to work out how much of the pension each party is entitled to.

 In cases of divorce, the pension provider may agree to split the guaranteed income payments between the scheme member and their ex-spouse, as determined by the financial settlement.